• Skip to primary navigation

 What is Ginataang Gabi?

-The original laing from the Bicol uses a whole taro leaf (natong in Bicolano) rather than the shredded ones.
+The original laing from Bicol region of the Philippines uses a whole taro leaf (natong in Bicolano) rather than shredded ones.
 This version is the one most commonly referred to as pinangat, also known as ginataang laing, pinangat na laing, pinangat na gabi.
-It is usually served with steamed white rice, bread or as a side dish to meat.
+It is usually served with steamed white rice, bread, or as a side dish to meat.

 What does it mean when the gabi is itchy?